cw-Guo/katacoda-scenarios/lfx-chaos-mesh/step1.md

 ## Troubleshot

-*Attension*: If you want to create multiple nodes cluster, you need to upgrade docker version.
+*Attention*: If you want to create multiple nodes cluster, you need to upgrade docker version.
 And you should run`minikube start -n 2`{{copy}}

 We *cannot* run this successfully in this environment because the `docker` driver is used with root privileges, which is not accepted by `minikube`.
 While you can try it in you local machine or other platform.